coderofsalvation/jsonschema-acl/README.md

     result = v.validate(data, schema ) // this would be GOD-mode

 But with extra checks for `acl`-fields

+    result = v.validate( data, schema, "create", ["admin","user"] )

+    // here we validated, and checked whether this user is allowed
+    // to create with his current roles

+Complete example:

     var v = require("jsonschema-acl");